Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 Lastly, the word-embedding vector representing  "of" gets added to the third row of the embedding matrix (the matrix index starts at 0).

-Below is a visualization of the embedding matrix after the word "of" is added.
-Note, I've added the first column for readability.
+Here's how the embedding matrix should look after the word "of" is added.
+(The first column added for readability.)

 |word | 1        | 2         | 3          | 4        | ... |
 |---|----------|-----------|------------|----------|----------|